 In 2018, we were asked to lead the learning and evaluation partnership for the Building Connections Fund, an £11.5 million joint initiative by the government, the National Lottery Community Fund and the Co-Op Foundation to reduce loneliness.

 We are gathering evidence together to improve the evidence base on loneliness, which will be used to inform longer term policy and funding decisions.
 Our partnership will support grant holders with evaluation through a programme of online guidance, workshops, and tailored assistance.
-We’re working with grant holders in two ways:

 - Supporting grant-holders and the wider sector to learn from the data collected and improve their service provision.